San Marcos Growers LogoSan Marcos Growers

 The origin of this great little cultivar is not known by us but we have grown this plant since 1982 under the name 'Compactum' and this is the name listed as valid in Dr. Elizabeth McClintock's (University of California, 1979), but we note that it is also sometimes listed as Pittosporum crassifolium 'Nana'.
 Both Latinized cultivar names would be considered illegitimate by rules set down by the International Code of Botanical Nomenclature if the plant was named after 1959 but it is possible that this plant has been around and was named before then, which would make such names acceptable.

-This information about Pittosporum crassifolium 'Compactum' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pittosporum crassifolium 'Compactum' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.